melvin1117/souvenirs-hub/README.md

 It uses angular-in-memory-web-api to simulate API calls.

+You can visit [here](https://souvenirs-hub.herokuapp.com/) to view the application.

 ## Features
 * Dashboard - Lists the active blog posts
 * Create Post - (Preview while creating)